kefkajr/MagicPals/README.md

 ##### On hearing the player perform a noisy ability, the enemy goes around the wall to investigate.

 Pathfinding for enemies has been introduced.
-The ComputerPlayer search the Unit's awarenesses for the top unit of interest, find the location of the unit, and asks the Board for a path to that will take it as close as possible to the unit in a single turn.
+The ComputerPlayer searches the Unit's awarenesses for the top unit of interest, finds the location of the unit, and asks the Board for a path to that will take it as close as possible to the target in a single turn.

 This is big, and soon we can start playing with how to influence enemy awareness in ways that are fun and clever.

 Stealth AI Improvements
 - Right now the enemy will head straight for the unit that it's aware of.
-However, we don't want the enemy to investigate the unit that might exist, we want it to investigate the TILE on the board where the enemy was made aware of a potential target.
+However, we don't want the enemy to investigate the unit that might exist, we want it to investigate the POINT on the board where the enemy was made aware of a potential target.
 This will give the player a chance to avoid detection, as well as the opportunity to lure the enemy in strategic ways
   - This will involve changing the way ComputerPlayer.nearestFoe works.
 It may also involve updating how Awareness works: it should probably have a Point property called pointOfInterest that tracks where on the Board the enemy was made aware of the unit.

 General Improvements